wchang17/js-dc-5/17-deployment/learning_objectives.md

 # Learning Objectives
-- Understand the difference between static and dynamic applications
+- Understand microservices and containers
-- Learn how to deploy static sites
+- Understand cloud hosting
-- Learn how to deploy a dynamic site
+- Learn how to deploy static and dynamic web applications